jeremyxgo/gotch/README.md

   // - 'blob': response.data will be a blob
   responseType: 'json',

-  // `tag` will be used to grouping requests, request(s) with a tag can
-  // be canceled by using .cancel(tag)
-  tag: '',

   // `timeout` is a number of milliseconds, if the request takes longer
   // than this number, it will be aborted
   timeout: 0,

+  // `authorization` is a string or a function that returns a string which
+  // to authenticate a user agent with a server
+  authorization: undefined,

   // `credentials` determines whether or not cross-site Access-Control
   // requests should be made using credentials
   // Acceptable values are: 'include', 'same-origin', 'omit'
   credentials: 'same-origin',

-  // `authorization` is a string or a function that returns a string which
-  // to authenticate a user agent with a server
+  // `cancelTag` will be used to tagging request(s), request(s) with a cancelTag can
+  // be canceled by using .cancel(cancelTag)
-  authorization: undefined,
+  cancelTag: undefined,

   // `onUploadProgress` is a function to handle upload progress event
   onUploadProgress: undefined,